BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 </p>

 <p>
-For those following along, I was being an idiot about nearly everything:
+As you can see, I was being an idiot about nearly everything:
 <ul>
-    <li>Swinging a hammer wasn't the most efficient way for me to contribute to society.
+    <li>Swinging a hammer wasn't the most efficient way for me to contribute to society at the time.
 I was doing a STEM degree at an elite university and unironically should have been working on curing a disease or something.</li>
     <li>I should have verified the build was going to happen</li>
     <li>I shouldn't have entertained free-camping in a random place</li>
     <li>I shouldn't have been so romantic</li>
 </ul>
-But maybe it depends on how you look at it.
+But maybe it depends how you look at it.
 </p>

 <hr/>